 NOTE: This slows down the development of the embryos so that the embryos are approximately at 30 somite stage at the beginning of imaging.

-Anesthetize embryos in 0.16-0.20% tricaine in E3.
-To inhibit pigmentation, add 200 µM N-phenylthiourea (PTU).
+Anesthetize embryos in 0.016-0.020% Tricaine in E3.
+To inhibit pigmentation, add PTU to a concentration of 200 µM.

 Dechorionate the embryos using forceps under a dissecting microscope.
 Using two forceps, grip and gently pull the chorion apart to release the embryo.